-The 'Trotters Pavillion' is part of the Katoomba Showground complex.
-Originally constructed in the 1920s as stables for the Australian Army.
-The building had also been used as a poultry pavillion.
+The 'Trotters Pavilion' is part of the Katoomba Showground complex.
+Originally constructed in the 1920s as stables for the Australian Light Horse (light cavilry army regiment) .
+The building had also been used as a poultry pavilion.
 There had also been an accompanying army drill hall that had been used for training by the State Emergency Sercices organisation.
 Following major roadworks and a realignment of the roads in the area around 2008, the drill hall was demolished ane the address of the Shed was changed to 6 Orient Street.

 Finally, in May 2006, the Shed was launched for normal operations.